mawenbao/gofeed/README.md

     *  Feed.URL: (array of strings) array of urls, used to define urls of the target's index pages.
 Note that this url can be html or xml or anything that you can extract feed entry titles and links with regex patterns.
     *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the index page.
     *  Feed.ContentPattern: (array of strings) array of content patterns, used to extract entry description from the entry's content page(identified by entry's link).
+    *  Feed.PubDateFormat: (string) string format of publish date, see these [predefined format constants](http://golang.org/pkg/time/#pkg-constants) for example.

 And you should note that

 1. There should be as many Feed.URL as Feed.IndexPattern.
 If array length of the two does not match, there should be only one Feed.IndexPattern, which means all the Feed.URL will share the same Feed.IndexPattern.
 Otherwise, an configuration parse error will return.

-    And the same goes for Feed.ContentPattern.
+    And the same goes for Feed.ContentPattern and Feed.PubDateFormat.

+2. Both Feed.IndexPattern and Feed.ContentPattern can contain {pubdate} pattern, and if {pubdate} exists in both, gofeed will use the Feed.ContentPattern's.

 ### Predefined patterns
 You can use the following predefined patterns in `Feed.IndexPattern` and `Feed.ContentPattern` of the json configuration.
 Note that all these patterns are **lazy** and perform **leftmost** match, which means they will match as few characters as possible.